dxps/cognitive/docs/readme.md

-## The ERD of the physical database model
+## The ERD

+Here is the physical database model.

 ![](./db_model_erd.png)